-| These TACTILE TEXTILES from the Congo are each hand crafted in the traditional way, the men weaving on a small hand loom and the women taking great pride in their embroidering of these squares.
+| These TACTILE TEXTILES from the Congo are each hand-crafted in the traditional way - the men weaving panels on a small hand loom and the women taking great pride in their embroidering of these squares.
 A feast for the eyes, a delight to the touch, Kuba ceremonial squares can take three months to complete.

 A technique known as "cut pile" in which the ends of the raffia embroidery threads are cut very short & close to the surface, produces a soft texture similar to velvet.
 Larger cloths are made by sewing panels together, and they are used as body wrappers, mats, blankets or sometimes used as currency.

 Below, you find a unique and extremely rare collection of Kuba Cloth textiles, some of which have been transformed into beautiful, decorative, pillow covers.